JFeliu01/proyecto_apps_reactivas/README.md

     **There are three end-to-end tests included:**

+    1. User registration
-    User Registration — Creates a new account and verifies the user is logged in after registering.
+    Creates a new account and verifies the user is logged in after completing the registration.
+    Flow:

+    - From the landing page, the user clicks the profile button.
+    - Selects Register.
+    - Fills out and submits the registration form.

+    2. User Login
-    User Login — Logs in with an existing user and confirms authentication is successful.
+    Logs in with an existing user and confirms that authentication is successful.
+    Flow:

+    - From the landing page, the user clicks the profile button.
+    - Selects Login.
+    - Fills out and submits the login form.

+    3. Favorites CRUD
-    Favorites CRUD — Adds three favorite champions and later removes them from the user profile, verifying both operations.
+    Adds three champions to favorites and later removes them, verifying both operations.
+    Flow:

+    - Login as in the previous test.
+    - Navigate to the champion list.
+    - Mark Ahri, Garen, and Lux as favorites via the favorite button inside the champion detail modal.
+    - Open the user profile and confirm the three champions appear in the favorites section.
+    - Return to the champion list, re-open each detail view, and remove them from favorites.
+    - Go back to the profile and confirm that the favorites list is now empty.

+## Styling Library and Design Decisions

+The project uses TailwindCSS

+# Landing Page
+Introduces the application and its main functionalities with a clean and straightforward design.

+# Login and Registration
+Follow a familiar, traditional layout to ensure clarity and ease of use.

+# Champion List
+As the core of the application, the design emphasizes clarity and visual organization:

+- Champions are displayed with an image and name for quick recognition.
+- Includes a role filter: All, Top, Jungle, Mid, ADC, Support.
+- Positioned centrally/right to improve visual hierarchy.
+- Includes a search bar and sorting options (alphabetical or by difficulty), aligned to the right for visual symmetry.

+# Champion Detail (summary view)

+A small modal-style window displaying:

+- Role/class
+- Short description of playstyle
+- Key stats
+- View Details button
+- Favorite button where users can mark up to three champions as favorites for quick access from the profile.

+# Champion Detail (full page)

+Includes everything from the summary view plus the full character lore.

+# View Profile

+Displays:
+- Username
+- Email
+- Player rank (visual decoration)
+- A list of favorited champions.
+Each favorite is clickable and leads directly to the champion’s full detail page.

+This design choice keeps important user information accessible while maintaining fluid navigation within the SPA.

 ## Production Deployment